adrianosela/rdtp/README.md

 Specification and implementation of a reliable transport layer protocol to be used over IP networks.

-Goal: HTTP over a homemade transport protocol
+Goal: Eventually be able to perform HTTP communication over this homemade transport protocol

 ## Header Format